syncfusion-content/maui-docs/MAUI/Autocomplete/Searching-Filtering.md

 {% endhighlight %}
 {% endtabs %}

-**Step 2:** Then, implement the `GetMatchingIndexes` method of `IAutocompleteFilterBehavior` interface to create your own suggestion list (containing the indices of the filtered items) based on the text entered in the `Autocomplete` control that needs to be shown in the drop-down.
-The `GetMatchingIndexes` method contains following arguments:
+**Step 2:** Then, implement the `GetMatchingIndexes` method of the `IAutocompleteFilterBehavior` interface to create your suggestion list (containing the indices of the filtered items) based on the text entered in the `Autocomplete` control that needs to be shown in the drop-down.
+The `GetMatchingIndexes` method contains following arguments.

 * `source` - The owner of the filter behavior, which holds information about `ItemsSource`  property and so on.
 * `filterInfo` - Contains details about the text entered in `Autocomplete` control.
 Using this text, you can prepare suggestion list, which gets displayed in the drop-down list.